andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.19 Romanization

-When the keyword parameter roman is True, the latin-1 character encoding of each tokenized is converted to ASCII.
+When the keyword parameter `roman` is `True`, the latin-1 character encoding of each tokenized is converted to ASCII.

 ```python
 # Romanization of latin-1 character encodings